Disney Lorcana release dates, cards, and latest news

 Disney Lorcana booster packs

-In general, the 12-card Disney Lorcana booster packs will have six common cards, three uncommon cards, one foil, and two cards that are rare, super rare, or legendary rare.
+In general, the 12-card Disney Lorcana booster packs contain six common cards, three uncommon cards, one foil, and two cards that are rare, super rare, or legendary rare.
 Individual booster packs cost $5.99 /£4.99.

 Disney Lorcana release date - Ravensburger image of gift set